Constitutive Manifold Neural Networks: Introduction

 \section{Introduction}

-In advanced materials science, many materials exhibit anisotropic behaviour, where physical properties vary with orientation, such as in composites, biological tissues, or soils \cite{corwin_field-scale_2020,ahmadi_moghaddam_stochastic_2019, saturnino_principled_2019}.
-This directional behaviour is inherently captured by mathematical objects called tensors, which describe how key quantities of interest (QoIs) change with spatial direction \cite{kolecki_introduction_2002}.
-Progress in physics-based modelling increasingly relies on methods designed to account for the structure and complexity of anisotropic material tensors, offering potential improvements in predictive efficiency and reducing the risk of costly design or simulation failures \cite{siengchin_review_2023, leijsen_electrical_2021, chen_digital_2022}.
+In advanced materials science, many materials exhibit anisotropic behaviour, where physical properties vary with direction, such as in composites, biological tissues, or soils \cite{corwin_field-scale_2020,ahmadi_moghaddam_stochastic_2019, saturnino_principled_2019}.
+This directional behaviour is inherently captured by mathematical objects called tensors, which describe how key material quantities change with spatial direction \cite{kolecki_introduction_2002}.
+Therefore, advances in physics-based modeling increasingly depend on methods that incorporate both the geometric structure and the statistical variability of anisotropic material tensors—accounting for their symmetry, positive definiteness, and stochastic nature.
+Failure to preserve the nature of material tensors, such as those representing conductivity, can result in unphysical behavior, numerical instability, or invalid simulation outputs—ultimately compromising the reliability of the design or analysis \cite{siengchin_review_2023, leijsen_electrical_2021, chen_digital_2022}.

 An important class of material tensors is the second-order symmetric and positive definite (SPD) tensor, or SPD matrix, which encodes quantities such as thermal conductivity, electrical conductivity, and magnetic permeability \cite{itskov_tensor_2015}.
 These properties often vary between specimens due to manufacturing defects or natural phenomena.
 As a result, accurately predicting material behaviour requires modelling tensor-valued quantities as uncertain \cite{corwin_field-scale_2020, schuttert_modeling_2024}.
 For isotropic second-order properties, this uncertainty can be captured using a scalar-valued random variable.
 In contrast, for anisotropic materials, the full tensor must be modelled as a random variable.
 In this work, we use a parametric stochastic model for second-order SPD tensors recently introduced by Shivanand et al. \cite{shivanand_stochastic_2024} where the positive definiteness is preserved via the exponential map.
 The method also separates variation in material properties and orientation through spectral decomposition, allowing for a physics-based interpretation of the tensor-valued random variable.